anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Technology is nothing.
-What's important is that you have a faith in people, that they're basically good and smart, and if you give them tools, they'll do wonderful things with them.
+Quote: The exercise of an extraordinary gift is the supremist pleasure in life.

-By: Steve Jobs
+By: Mark Twain